Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Graphs in General: Wegner's Conjecture

 The proof of Theorem~\ref{CRpaint} follows the same outline.
 Again, we choose some subgraph $H$ of $G$ and color the vertices of $G^2$ in order of decreasing distance in $G$ from $H$.
 Now each vertex $v$ has at least \emph{two} uncolored neighbors when it is colored, so lists of size $\Delta^2-1$ suffice.
 In~\cite{ERT} the choice of $H$ is always an induced even cycle with at most one chord.
 Here we choose $H$ similarly; when $G$ has sufficiently high girth, $H$ is the square of a shortest cycle in $G$, possibly with one or two pendant edges.
 The case of smaller girth is more detailed.
 In particular, girth 5 requires careful analysis, since it explicitly uses that $G^2\ne K_{\Delta^2+1}$. \end{proof}

 Now we continue the task of proving Wegner's Conjecture for $k=2$ and specific values of $D$.
 The Petersen graph and the Hoffman--Singleton graph, together with greedy coloring, prove the conjecture for $D\in\{3,7\}$.
 For all other $D$, besides possibly 57, Theorem~\ref{CRpaint} gives an upper bound.
 The constructions of Elspas~\cite{Elspas64} for $D=4$ and $D=5$ give matching lower bounds.
 Thus, for $k=2$, Wegner's Conjecture is true for all $D\in\{3,4,5,7\}$.
-The connected graphs achieving the upper upper bound are unique for $D\in\{3,7\}$.
-The author also believes this is true for $D\in\{4,5\}$, and the graphs shown in Figure~\ref{Elspas-fig}, but he does not know a proof.
+The connected graphs achieving the upper upper bound are unique for $D\in\{3,7\}$, as proved in~\cite{HoffmanS60}; and also for $D\in\{4,5\}$, and the graphs shown in Figure~\ref{Elspas-fig}, as proved in~\cite{NguyenM}.
 For easy reference, we present these results in the following theorem.

 \begin{theorem} Wegner's Conjecture is trivial for $k=1$, as shown by the complete graph $K_{D+1}$.
 For $k=2$ it is true for $D\in \{3,4,5,7\}$.
 (As far as we know, it is open for all other pairs $(k,D)$.) \end{theorem}